Scam Safety Hub

 Scam Tips and Advice

-Online Safety Series Brought to You In Partnership with BankVic
+Safety Series Brought to You In Partnership with BankVic

 BankVic was established in 1974 as the Police Credit Cooperative, to improve the financial wellbeing of Victoria Police members and their families.
 Since then, the bank’s membership has grown to 120,000 and expanded to the emergency services and health sectors.
 As a member-owned bank, profits are reinvested to provide better value banking to members and support community initiatives.
-Since 2010, BankVic has contributed over $3.5 million in donations and sponsorships to non-profit organisation’s affiliated with the police, emergency and health services.
+Sinc 2010, BankVic has contributed over $3.5 million in donations and sponsorships to non-profit organisation’s affiliated with the police, emergency and health services.
 BankVic’s products and services are designed with members’ unique needs in mind to make banking easier and more accessible for those who protect and serve our community.

 If you have given any financial details or have already lost money, contact your bank immediately.